 The trick is reducing the Dr Pepper before it goes in.
 Half a cup simmers down to a quarter cup of concentrated syrup, which folds the soda's cola-caramel sweetness and faint spice straight into the batter without watering it down.
 That little syrup deepens the chocolate and adds a rounded sweetness that plain brownies miss, and the mild acidity keeps the squares from tasting heavy.
-I use classic Dr Pepper for this, since the full sugar is what gives the reduction its body.
+Use classic Dr Pepper for this, since the full sugar is what gives the reduction its body.

 Why Dr Pepper works in this recipe